-The Toy Drive for Pine Ridge is a 501(c)(3) non-profit organization that collects and delivers toys for children of the Pine Ridge Indian Reservation in South Dakota, and raises donations for heating, clothing, food, and educational resources for residents of the reservation.
+The Toy Drive for Pine Ridge is a 501(c)(3) non-profit organization that collects and delivers toys for children of the Pine Ridge Indian Reservation in South Dakota, and raises heating fund donations to purchase propane for elder households.

 The Toy Drive started in 2003 with Larry Dunn—an Omaha musician also known as Lash LaRue—a friend and a small pick-up truck.

-Dunn became aware of the extreme need of the residents after spending time on the reservation.
+Dunn became aware of the extreme need of the residents after becoming involved on the reservation.
 The U.S. Census Bureau and BIA list Pine Ridge as the most poverty-stricken area in the United States.

 In 2003, Dunn arranged a benefit concert to collect toys for Pine Ridge children.
 Several of his musician friends agreed to perform at the concert.
 Approximately $500 in cash was collected, along with a large selection of toys.